eb-namchi/brand-styleguide/README.md

 #### Setup SCSS

-Download SCSS from [here] (http://sass-lang.com/install).
+Download [SCSS] (http://sass-lang.com/install).
 If you have Ruby, running `sudo gem install sass` should do the trick, else first install [Ruby] (https://www.ruby-lang.org/en/documentation/installation/).

 Go into the folder `public/css/`.
 Here you'll find many SCSS files.
 Browse through the classes, and when you're ready to start your own, create a file inside this folder called `localstyle.scss`.
 Now type this import at the beginning of the file: